edgarroman/zappa-django-guide/docs/walk_static.md

 The situation where one does not have access to the web server software configuration is more common than one may think.
 Hosting in a shared environment, or on Platform as a Service (PaaS) like OpenShift may prevent full configuration of the web server to effectively serve static files.

 There are ways to leverage the WSGI application (Django for us) and instruct it to serve static files.
 Normally, Django treats URL requests as an opportunity to run python code.
 And the python code may have complex logic.
-But there is a model called [WhiteNoise] (https://github.com/evansd/whitenoise).
+But there is a model called [WhiteNoise](https://github.com/evansd/whitenoise).
 It is an app that will minimize the python code processing to more efficiently serve static files.
 Thus no external web server software configuration is required.
 While perhaps not as optimal as having the web server hosting the files, this method has been used in production effectively.

 ### Using external services to serve files